Our 5th Taste – Umami

 What Makes Umami?

 There is actually a scientific reason for the taste of umami.
-When certain foods are cooked, the proteins are broken up and one of these specific amino acids, called L-glutamine, gives the umami taste.
+When certain foods are cooked, the proteins are broken up and one of these specific amino acids, called L-glutamate, gives the umami taste.
 How?

 This could explain the lifelong craving and importance of the taste.
 I find that foods categorized under the basic umami taste have longer lasting flavor that is more satisfying and filling as a meal.